UPDATED NOV 11, 2019

-However, no longer do we have to make the choice between a delicious brunch and a healthy brunch.
-Why?
-Because these Charlotte restaurants have flawlessly combined the two into one package for all of us to enjoy.
+Finding a healthy place to brunch isn’t always easy.
+But, no longer do we have to make the choice between a delicious brunch and a healthy brunch.
+These Charlotte restaurants have flawlessly combined the two into one package for all of us to enjoy.

 Dishing the goods in Atherton Mill of the historic district of South End, owners Juliana Luna and Stephen Edwards set out to create a restaurant that delivered organic, plant-based dishes to Charlotteans that actually taste good.
 And after much early success, they have expanded their menu to also include a brunch (start planning Sunday Funday)!
 If chia breakfast bowls or fresh muesli sounds appetizing, you won't want to miss out.
 Just looking for a light brunch?
 No problem — Living Kitchen offers arguably the most extensive selection of smoothies and cold-pressed juices in Charlotte, so you can enjoy some guilt-free sips.